quixio/quix-docs/docs/platform/troubleshooting/troubleshooting.md

 If you get strange errors when trying to compile your Python code locally please check that you are using Python >=3.6 and <4

-For example you may encounter a *ModuleNotFoundError*
+For example you may encounter a *ModuleNotFoundError*:

 ``` python
 ModuleNotFoundError: No module named 'quixstreams'